datacommonsorg/api-r/README.md

 The devtools library requires some development tools (for Windows: Rtools, for Mac: Xcode command line tools, for Linux: R development package).
 If you have not already installed them, follow [the devtools guide](https://www.rstudio.com/products/rpackages/devtools/).

+To see what tags are available, you can run `git tag`.
+We will also keep tag information updated in [CHANGELOG.md](CHANGELOG.md).

-Go to the R console and run:
+Go to the R console, replace `<TAG>` with your tag, and run:

 ```
 if(!require(devtools)) install.packages("devtools")
 library(devtools)
-devtools::install_github("datacommonsorg/api-r", subdir="datacommons")
+devtools::install_github("datacommonsorg/api-r@<TAG>", subdir="datacommons")
 library(datacommons)
 SetApiKey("YOUR-API-KEY")
 ```

 #### Cloning and Building from GitHub

+To see what tags are available, you can run `git tag`.
+We will also keep tag information updated in [CHANGELOG.md](CHANGELOG.md).

-From the Terminal, run:
+Replace `<TAG>` with your desired TAG, then go to the Terminal, run:

 ```
 git clone https://github.com/datacommonsorg/api-r.git
+cd api-r
+git checkout <TAG>
 ```

 The devtools library requires some development tools (for Windows: Rtools, for Mac: Xcode command line tools, for Linux: R development package).
 If you have not already installed them, follow [the devtools guide](https://www.rstudio.com/products/rpackages/devtools/).